vandycknick/blog/2022/2022-01-18-writing-a-container-runtime-from-scratch-in-typescript.md

 /vagrant
 ```

-We can also play around with returning different exit codes from the `sh` session and see them getting reflected back in bash when out container engine exists:
+Executing our mini container engine now will start a new `sh` session and present us with a shell prompt.
+The output of any command we run gets printed back to the console we currently have open.
+This is because `exec` inherits stdio file descriptors of the parent process by default.
+Obviously, that might not always be what you want, but this will work just fine for now.
+Actual container engines like docker will change these file descriptors so they can capture output to file.
+This makes it possible to call `docker logs` on a running container and view everything printed to stdout.
+From the `waitPid` function, we get the exit code of the child process.
+Because of this, we can also play around with returning different exit codes from the containerized `sh` session and see them getting reflected back in bash when our container engine exits:

 ```sh
 $ deno run -A --unstable ./src/main.ts sh